rust-lang/book/src/ch08-03-hash-maps.md

 store, access, and modify data.
 Here are some exercises you should now be equipped to solve:

-1. Given a list of integers, use a vector and return the mean (average), median (when sorted, the value in the middle position), and mode (the value that occurs most often; a hash map will be helpful here) of the list.
+* Given a list of integers, use a vector and return the mean (average), median (when sorted, the value in the middle position), and mode (the value that occurs most often; a hash map will be helpful here) of the list.
-2. Convert strings to Pig Latin, where the first consonant of each word is moved to the end of the word with an added "ay", so "first" becomes "irst-fay".
-Words that start with a vowel get "hay" added to the end instead ("apple" becomes "apple-hay").
+* Convert strings to Pig Latin, where the first consonant of each word is moved to the end of the word with an added “ay”, so “first” becomes “irst-fay”.
+  Words that start with a vowel get “hay” added to the end instead (“apple” becomes “apple-hay”).
 Remember about UTF-8 encoding!
-3. Using a hash map and vectors, create a text interface to allow a user to add employee names to a department in the company.
-For example, "Add Sally to Engineering" or "Add Amir to Sales".
+* Using a hash map and vectors, create a text interface to allow a user to add employee names to a department in the company.
+For example, “Add Sally to Engineering” or “Add Amir to Sales”.
 Then let the user retrieve a list of all people in a department or all people in the company by department, sorted alphabetically.

 The standard library API documentation describes methods these types have that will be helpful for these exercises!

-We're getting into more complex programs where operations can fail, which means it's a perfect time to go over error handling next!
+We’re getting into more complex programs where operations can fail, which means it’s a perfect time to go over error handling next!